pgroenbaek/dbtracks-stf-profiles/README.md

 ## Known issues

 - Have yet to find a good way to place objects at an interval along the generated track.
-For example connectors between the two overhead wires for f-variants and supports for the 3rd rail in sh-variants.
+For example connectors between the two overhead wires in f-variants and supports for the 3rd rail in sh-variants.
 - When superelevation is enabled Open Rails will generally remove the existing curved track sections.
 But this does not happen for Dynatrax pieces that have both curved and straight sections.
 If such Dynatrax pieces exist in a route you will find that the superelevated sections overlap with those Dynatrax pieces (at least in Open Rails 1.5.1).

 ## License

-These STF track profiles are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+These STF track profiles were created by Peter Grønbæk Andersen based on Norbert Rieger's work on DBTracks and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Acknowledgements